 Inkmasters is situated on the edge of the Coral Sea in Cairns in Tropical North Queensland and the focal point of a region which reaches north to the Torres Strait, west past the Atherton Tablelands, and south to Townsville.
 It is renowned for its unique environment and it is the only place in the world where two world heritage areas meet - the Great Barrier Reef and the Wet Tropics Rainforest.

-Cairns area is now one of the most exciting regions for printmaking in Australia.
+Cairns is now one of the most exciting regions for printmaking in Australia.
 InkMasters, established in 2011, has been instrumental in making this happen.
 InkMasters has an exciting and full programme of events throughout the year.
-It includes international, national and local exhibitions which promote the work and careers of regional artists, as well as skills-development workshops and community engagement activities.
+It includes international, national and local exhibitions as well as skills-development workshops and community engagement activities.

-InkMaster's promotes cultural and linguistic diversity, equality, Indigenous Australian arts and cultures and collaboration between them.
-‘Sapur’ is by Elizabeth Hunter as non-iondigenous artist and Joel Sam from Torres Strait Islands, and first joint work by InkMasters.
-It depicts a fruit bat.
-This bat is encrypted with the story of its every day existence in the detail of its wings: its food, the natural dangers of which it has to be in a constant state of alert to survive.
+InkMasters Cairns promotes cultural and linguistic diversity, equality, Indigenous Australian arts and cultures and collaboration between them.
+‘Sapur’ is by Elizabeth Hunter non-indigenous artist and Joel Sam from Torres Strait Islands, and is the first joint work from InkMasters.
+It depicts a fruit bat which is encrypted with the story of its every day existence in the detail of its wings: its food, the natural dangers of which it has to be in a constant state of alert to survive.
 Elizabeth works in a western traditional style using mezzotint and etching techniques to create the Sapur, and Joel uses his unique style of rendering the leafy back ground in a traditional habitat.